family gathering during the holiday season

 • A heating pad (many planes now offer individual power outlets)

-• Small pillow and throw blanket
+• A small pillow and throw blanket

 • Lighter periods

-• Less severe menstrual cramps, if any
+• Less severe or no menstrual cramping

 • Normal urination